- Learning to a Greater Degree Contract

-Bachelor of Science Degree - Area 2 International Business
+Bachelor of Science in Business Administration Degree

 At its roots, the study of economics provides a foundation for understanding the motivation of individuals and firms as well as the forces that cause growth in living standards, recessions, and inflation.
 Whether your interests focus on personal issues, such as understanding the incentives that induce human behaviors, or examining issues of critical social importance, economics is a stimulating, broad-based field with wide-ranging employment opportunities.

 Students are required to complete courses in accounting, computer information systems, management, and marketing.
 This extensive training makes it possible for our graduates to target a wide variety of employment opportunities or continue their education in graduate school.

 About the Faculty

 Economics classes at UCM are taught by dynamic, experienced, and nationally recognized faculty members who provide personalized attention for each student.
 These faculty members bring diverse training and work experiences to the classroom and are actively engaged in economic research.
 This research, which includes environmental aid, labor market analysis, valuation of sports teams and investigations of statistical methodologies, along with involvement in professional organizations, places the faculty at the forefront of their respective fields.